rlin824/DH150/README.md

 | ------- | ------- |
 | ![Screenshots](https://i.imgur.com/F3j5Mta.jpg) | ![Screenshots](https://i.imgur.com/LmTYlMQ.jpg)|

-(Read more about the [personas and scenarios here](https://docs.google.com/presentation/d/1ScHtMN3vuFpFx_y3vPPDzMlzgD3jUa7kmKOPThWwCD0/edit?usp=sharing).)
+(Read more about the [personas, journeys, and scenarios here](https://docs.google.com/presentation/d/1ScHtMN3vuFpFx_y3vPPDzMlzgD3jUa7kmKOPThWwCD0/edit?usp=sharing).)

 ### Wireframe and Low-fidelity Prototype (Wireflow and Testing)
 Based on the usability testing, contextual inquiry, and user personas and scenarios, I created a low-fidelity prototype with wireframes and wireflow to map out three tasks: (1) user sign up, (2) customizing journal options, and (3) creating a journal entry.
 I tested this wireflow with a user to evaluate if the wireframe progression would be user-friendly.
 I learned that I had to make changes in clarifying button and page functions and making sure to add exit/back buttons.